lindenb/jvarkit/docs/VcfSlidingWindowSplitter.md

       the amount of RAM needed
       Default: 50000
     -n, --min-variant
-      Minimum number of variants to write a vcf. don't write if num(variant) < 'x'
+      Minimum number of variants required to write a vcf. don't write if num(variant) < 'x'
       Default: 1
   * -o, --output
       An existing directory or a filename ending with the '.zip' suffix.